Is life stressing you out?

 We IMAGINE what other people think seeing us drive a shiny new car.
 Again, very emotional.

 But when we make logical decisions instead of emotional choices, we get FAR more car for less money.

 To win the car shopping game, we need to turn the tables on new-car dealers…

 Instead of being led like a puppy into a showroom for more than 5 hours, it is best to email car dealers without leaving our home.

 Because stepping into a dealership is a surefire recipe to make poor buying choices.

 Instead of getting into a new car when “we are in the mood”, waiting a week or so can save us thousands of dollars…

 Because timing is everything.
-I find getting into a new car on the last Friday of the month – exactly 90 minutes before the dealership closes gives us the best deal…
+I find getting into a new car on a Wednesday gives us the best deal…

 Most people try negotiating the best price for a new car with each dealership.
 We play their insulting back and forth pricing game.
 This is EXACTLY what they want us to do.
 And even if we think we got a “great deal”, we probably paid thousands of dollars more than we had to…

 Instead, it is best to “flip” the game in our favor…